Josephson effect: Barrier materials

+Crystal structure of niobium dioxide (NbO_{2}) showing corner-sharing NbO_{6} octahedra.

+Niobium oxide (NbOx) generally performs poorly as a tunnel barrier in Josephson junctions due to its complex, non-stoichiometric chemistry and structural inhomogeneity.
+The native oxide on Nb is a mixture of NbO, NbO_{2}, and Nb_{2}O_{5}, corresponding to metallic, semiconducting, and insulating phases, respectively.
+This coexistence leads to nonuniform barrier properties, including filamentary conduction paths, pinholes, and poor junction reproducibility.
+Unlike AlOx, NbOx does not exhibit self-limited growth, with thickness strongly dependent on environmental and surface conditions.
+Oxidized Nb surfaces therefore form a heterogeneous oxide stack with an unavoidable NbO interfacial layer, contributing to increased loss and reduced coherence in superconducting qubit devices.

+Tetragonal crystal structure of zirconium dioxide (ZrO_{2}) showing zirconium (black) and oxygen (red) atoms.

+Zirconium oxide (ZrOx) has emerged as a promising barrier material due to its high oxygen affinity and improved chemical stability compared with AlOx.
+The thermodynamically stable phase of ZrO_{2} at room temperature is monoclinic, although recent studies have demonstrated that crystalline tetragonal ZrOx can be stabilized in thin films grown by sputtering at room temperature.
+These properties make ZrOx an attractive candidate for engineered tunnel barriers with improved structural uniformity.

+Metallic barriers are used in superconductor–normal metal–superconductor (SNS) Josephson junctions, where a thin normal metal layer provides the weak link between superconductors.
+In such junctions, superconducting correlations are mediated through the proximity effect, with Andreev reflections playing a central role in transport.
+While metals such as aluminum have been explored as barriers in Nb-based SNS junctions, interface stability and thickness control present significant challenges, limiting their use in low-loss qubit applications.

 Josephson equations

 Diagram of a single Josephson junction.
 A and B represent superconductors, and C the weak link between them.

 The Josephson effect can be calculated using the laws of quantum mechanics.
 A diagram of a single Josephson junction is shown at right.
 Assume that superconductor A has Ginzburg–Landau order parameter $\psi_A=\sqrt{n_A}e^{i\phi_A}$, and superconductor B $\psi_B=\sqrt{n_B}e^{i\phi_B}$, which can be interpreted as the wave functions of Cooper pairs in the two superconductors.
 If the electric potential difference across the junction is $V$, then the energy difference between the two superconductors is $2eV$, since each Cooper pair has twice the charge of one electron.
 The Schrödinger equation for this two-state quantum system is therefore: